somegithubuser245/cryptocurrency-tracker/README.md

-# Cryptocurrency Arbitrage Tracker
+# Cryptocurrency Historical Price Analyzer

-A real-time cryptocurrency arbitrage tracking platform that identifies and monitors price spreads across multiple exchanges.
-Built with FastAPI, React, CCXT, and Redis caching for high-performance cross-exchange analysis.
+A cryptocurrency analysis tool to fetch, compare, and visualize historical OHLC (Open, High, Low, Close) price data for trading pairs across multiple exchanges.
+This application provides a REST API backend built with FastAPI and a React-based frontend for data visualization.

+This repository is tagged at `v0.1.0` to represent this initial version.
+Future development will focus on real-time analysis and automated trading strategies on a separate branch.

-## Features
+## Core Features (v0.1.0)

-- **Cross-Exchange Arbitrage Detection**: Monitor price spreads across 7+ cryptocurrency exchanges
-- **Real-Time Spread Analysis**: Live tracking of current price differences between exchange pairs
+- **Multi-Exchange Data Aggregation**: Fetches historical OHLC data from exchanges using the CCXT library (Currently: Binance, OKX, Bybit, MEXC, BingX, Gate.io, and KuCoin).
+- **Pair Price Comparison**: Compares the historical prices of a single trading pair across multiple exchanges to identify potential spread opportunities.
-- **Historical Max Spread Calculation**: 4-hour maximum spread tracking for better opportunity identification (in progress)
+- **Max Spread Calculation**: Analyzes historical data to find the maximum price spread between exchanges for a given pair.
-- **Interactive Data Visualization**: Compare OHLC data across multiple exchanges simultaneously
+- **Interactive Data Visualization**: The frontend provides charts to visually compare OHLC data from different sources simultaneously.
-- **Multi-Exchange Support**: Binance, OKX, Bybit, MEXC, BingX, Gate.io, and KuCoin integration
-- **Comprehensive Pair Coverage**: Automatic discovery of supported trading pairs across all exchanges
+- **Dynamic Pair Discovery**: Automatically finds all tradable pairs supported by the integrated exchanges.
+- **Cached Responses**: Utilizes Redis to cache API responses for improved performance.

 ## Tech Stack

 ### Backend

-- **FastAPI**: High-performance async web framework
+- **FastAPI**: High-performance asynchronous web framework for the REST API.
-- **CCXT**: Unified cryptocurrency exchange API integration
+- **CCXT**: Unified library for cryptocurrency exchange API interaction.
-- **Redis**: Advanced caching and data management
+- **Redis**: In-memory data store used for caching.
-- **Pandas**: Large-scale financial data processing and analysis
+- **Pandas**: Data manipulation and analysis of OHLC data.
-- **Uvicorn**: Lightning-fast ASGI server
+- **Uvicorn**: Lightning-fast ASGI server.
-- **Pytest**: Comprehensive testing framework

 ### Frontend

-- **React with TypeScript**: Modern component-based UI
+- **React with TypeScript**: Modern component-based UI.
-- **TailwindCSS**: Utility-first styling framework
+- **TailwindCSS**: Utility-first styling framework.
-- **Lightweight Charts**: Professional financial data visualization
+- **Lightweight Charts**: Professional financial data visualization.
-- **WebSocket Integration**: Real-time data streaming

 ### DevOps & Infrastructure

-- **Docker & Docker Compose**: Containerized deployment
+- **Docker & Docker Compose**: Containerized deployment for easy setup.
-- **Multi-stage builds**: Optimized container images
-- **Environment configuration**: Flexible deployment options

-## Architecture Overview
+## Architecture

-### Core Components

-#### 1. Exchange Integration Layer

-- **CCXT Wrapper**: Unified interface for multiple cryptocurrency exchanges
-- **Async Processing**: High-performance concurrent API calls

-#### 2. Spread Analysis Engine (in progress)

-- **Real-Time Monitoring**: Live price difference tracking between exchange pairs
-- **Historical Analysis**: 4-hour maximum spread calculation with configurable granularity
-- **Pair Discovery**: Automatic identification of supported trading pairs per exchange
-- **Opportunity Ranking**: Sort by potential arbitrage profitability

-#### 3. Data Management (in progress)

-- **Redis Caching**: Multi-level caching strategy for different data types
-- **Pandas Integration**: Large-scale data processing and analysis
-- **WebSocket Streaming**: Real-time data updates for current spreads
-- **REST API**: Static data and configuration endpoints

-### Supported Exchanges

-- **Everything included in the ccxt docs**
+The system is a classic client-server application:

+1.  **Frontend (React)**: A user-facing dashboard that allows users to select a trading pair and see it visualized across multiple exchanges.
+2.  **Backend (FastAPI)**: Exposes a REST API that the frontend consumes.
+When a request is received, it fetches the necessary historical data from the specified exchanges via the CCXT library, performs the price comparison and spread calculations, and returns the data.
+3.  **Cache (Redis)**: Before making external API calls, the backend checks Redis for cached data to reduce latency and avoid hitting exchange rate limits.

 ## Getting Started